-Siri launched in 2011 and can now be found on all modern iPhones and iPads.
-It's a virtual digital assistant that uses natural language voice control and sequential inference to listen to what you want and provide the best possible information or answer it can provide.
-It can help you stay connected, organize your life, and get thing done both professional and personal.
+Siri is Apple's virtual digital assistant.
+It uses natural language voice control and sequential inference to listen to what you say, in the context of what you may have already said, and provide the best possible information or answer it can.
+Siri can help you stay connected, organize your life, and get thing done both professional and personal.
 It can also do a lot of cool tricks... all you have to do is know what to ask!

 Siri will default to using your name and the name of your contacts.
 If you want to change that, tell Siri: "Call me 'honey muffin' " or "Gwendolyn is my mom".
 If Siri has trouble pronouncing a name or nickname, tell it: "That's not how you pronounce 'A Lie'!" and it will ask you for the correct pronunciation.